seed-labs/seed-emulator/examples/yesterday_once_more/Y01_bgp_prefix_hijacking/README.md

 # BGP Prefix Hijacking Attack

-We have provided demos for this attack in the following folders using different displaying methods:
+We have provided two demos for this attack in the following folders using different displaying methods:

-1. `demo_zju` folder: Demo about displaying victim's screen in Proxmox VM System and attacking ZJU's official website.
+1. `demo` folder: a demonstration of the BGP prefix hijacking attack.

-2. `demo` folder: Demo about displaying in our map website and Docker container terminal.
-Option to display victim's screen in your own VM using Virtualbox/VMware/Parallels/... is provided.
+2. `demo_zju` folder: This demo is for a demonstration in our own university, where we have some special setup.
+This demo is not general for public.